CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/dequeue-item/_index.md

 ---
 title: "Dequeue Item(s)"
 linkTitle: "Dequeue Item(s)"
-description: "Dequeues an item or multiple items from a queue."
+description: "Removes and returns an item or multiple items from a queue."
 ---